aditi-star123/Girikon-internship-project/README.md

 # Internship at Girikon

 ## Project Overview
-During my internship at Girikon, I worked on the **[Recruiting team App]**, where I was responsible for developing/working on [Web development].
+During my internship at Girikon, I worked on the **Recruiting team App**, where I was responsible for developing/working on Web development.

 ## Skills & Technologies Used
 - Salesforce CRM